These innovative lamps deserve praise – but there are a few downsides to the Silva Free 1200XS lamp.

 Chris Townsend Recommends

 The Free series of headlamps are innovative, the first headlamps with interchangeable batteries and lamps.
-This is a superb idea and Silva deserve praise and the awards it has won.
+But this comes at a cost and a few compromises.

 Pros